Hi, I’m Paul.

 Once you’ve transferred ownership of the life insurance policy to the Trustee of the ILIT, you will have given up all of your incidents of ownership over the policies.
 Since you’ll no longer own the policies, the proceeds can’t be taxed in your estate when you die.
 This means that your heirs would be income tax-free and estate tax-free.
 All of your life insurance premiums would not be subjected to estate taxes.

 In that case, your loved ones would be able to get help from your hard-earned money to live their life in a good way when you are not around to take care of them.

 Who Are the Beneficiaries of an ILIT?

 The ILIT will also be designated as the primary beneficiary of your life insurance policies.
-Thus, after you die, the insurance proceeds will be deposited into the ILIT and held in trust for the benefit of your spouse during his or her remaining lifetime, and then the balance will pass to your children or other beneficiaries.
-Aside from this, the ILIT can provide your family with a quick source of cash to pay your estate tax bill while at the same time not increase your overall estate tax burden.
+Thus, after you die, the insurance proceeds or life insurance payout will be deposited into the ILIT as cash value and held in trust for the benefit of your spouse during his or her remaining lifetime, and then the balance will pass to your children or other beneficiaries.
+They won’t have to pay taxes.
+Aside from this, the ILIT can provide your family with a quick source of cash to pay your estate tax bill while at the same time not increasing your overall estate tax burden.

 Another benefit of the ILIT is that since the insurance proceeds will be held in trust for the benefit of your spouse instead of going directly to your spouse, the proceeds can’t be taxed in your spouse’s estate either.
 If desired, you can take the ILIT one step further and set it up as a Dynasty Trust or Generation Skipping Trust for the benefit of your children and future generations.

-The DeKalb County Probate Court can be confusing without the assistance of an experienced attorney, take advantage of a free consultation with a probate attorney in Atlanta who has vast experience with the Court.
+The DeKalb County Probate Court can be confusing without the assistance of an experienced attorney, take advantage of a free initial 15-minute phone call with a probate attorney in Atlanta who has vast experience with the Court.